Funding opportunity

 Cross-cutting themes

-In addition to the above priority areas applicants are encouraged to consider the following cross-cutting themes where appropriate.
+In addition to the priority areas applicants are encouraged to consider the following cross-cutting themes where appropriate.
 Applications involving cross-cutting themes should identify clear links with one or more of the priority areas, which sector or sectors the CDT will target, key industry or government partners, and the reciprocal benefits the partnerships will deliver.

 AI for increasing business productivity